-Chlorophyll-a concentrations in Grayling Junior Creek varied from a low of 0.08 mg/m2 in 2019 to a high of 4.63 mg/m2 in 2002 (Figure 49).
-As measured by chlorophyll-a concentration, Grayling Junior Creek is generally a moderately productive site.
+Chlorophyll-a concentrations in Grayling Junior Creek varied from a low of 0.02 mg/m^2 in 2020 to a high of 4.63 mg/m2 in 2002 (Figure 48).
+As measured by chlorophyll-a concentration, Grayling Junior Creek is generally a moderately productive site, although chlorophyll-a has decreased since 2018.
+The changes in water quality could be related to the decrease in productivity.

+Figure 48.
+Average concentration of chlorophyll-a (± 1SD) in Grayling Junior Creek.

+Aquatic invertebrate density in Grayling Junior Creek varied from a low of 2.8 invertebrates/m3 in 2019 to a high of 11.6 invertebrates/m3 in 2000 (Figure 49).
+The EPT was composed of mayflies and stoneflies with no caddisflies.
+In all sample years, the percent chironomids exceeded the percent EPT (Figure 50).
+Taxa richness was variable among sample events, varying from a low of 10 taxa in 2000 to a high of 29 taxa in 2019 (Figure 51).

 Figure 49.
-Average concentration of chlorophyll-a (± 1SD) in Grayling Junior Creek.
+Average aquatic invertebrate densities ± 1SD in Grayling Junior Creek.

-Aquatic invertebrate density in Grayling Junior Creek varied from a low of 2.4 invertebrates/m3 in 2019 to a high of 11.6 invertebrates/m3 in 2000 (Figure 50).
-The EPT was composed of mayflies and stoneflies with very few caddisflies.
-In all sample years, the percent chironomids exceeded the percent EPT (Figure 51).
-Taxa richness was variable among sample events, varying from a low of 10 taxa in 2000 to a high of 26 taxa in 2018 (Figure 52).

 Figure 50.
-Average aquatic invertebrate densities (± 1SD) in Grayling Junior Creek.
+Percent Chironomidae and EPT in Grayling Junior Creek.

 Figure 51.
-Percent Chironomidae and EPT in Grayling Junior Creek.

-Figure 52.
 Aquatic invertebrate taxa richness in Grayling Junior Creek.

 Aerial surveys (helicopter) were conducted opportunistically, Arctic grayling were sampled by angling (fish were tagged and recaptures recorded), and juvenile Dolly Varden were sampled with minnow traps (Weber Scannell and Ott 2006).
-In July 1999, we estimated about 300 adult Arctic grayling in Ikalukrok Creek at the mouth of Grayling Junior Creek (Figure 53).
+In July 1999, we estimated there were about 300 adult Arctic grayling in Ikalukrok Creek at the mouth of Grayling Junior Creek, but this large aggregation of Arctic grayling has never been observed there again (Figure 52).
 Mark-recapture sampling indicated that Arctic grayling moved between the Red Dog Creek drainage and Ikalukrok Creek drainage including Grayling Junior Creek.
-The very high numbers of fish seen at the mouth of Grayling Junior Creek was only documented in 1999.

-Figure 53.
+Figure 52.
 Arctic grayling at the confluence of Grayling Junior and Ikalukrok creeks, 1999.

-Fish sampling with minnow traps was done in Grayling Junior Creek from 2000 to 2002 (two sampling events per year), 2004 (one sampling event), and in 2016 to 2019 (one sampling event) (Appendix 3).
+Fish were sampled with minnow traps in Grayling Junior Creek from 2000 to 2002 (two sampling events per year), 2004 (one sampling event), and in 2016 to 2020 (one sampling event) (Appendix 3).
 Dolly Varden juveniles, slimy sculpin, and age-0 Arctic grayling were captured in minnow traps.
 Arctic grayling age-0 fish were captured in late August 2004 indicating that spawning occurred there in spring 2004 (n = 5, 65 to 79 mm long, average 71.2 mm).

-The CPUE for Dolly Varden in the minnow traps varied from a low of zero in 2018 to a high of 44 in 2002 (Figure 54).
+The CPUE for Dolly Varden in the minnow traps varied from a low of zero in 2018 to a high of 44 in 2002 (Figure 53).
 Slimy sculpin are also captured periodically in the minnow traps.
-Length frequency distribution of Dolly Varden is shown in Figure 55.
-Based on length, the majority of these fish are likely age 1 and 2 with multiple age classes for the larger fish (≥ 120 mm).
+Length frequency distribution of Dolly Varden is shown in Figure 54.
+Based on length, the majority of these fish are likely age 1 and 2 with multiple age classes for the larger fish (\geq 120 mm).

+Figure 53.
+Catch per unit of effort for juvenile Dolly Varden in Grayling Junior Creek.

 Figure 54.
-Catch per unit of effort for juvenile Dolly Varden in Grayling Junior Creek.

-Figure 55.
 Length frequency distribution of Dolly Varden in Grayling Junior Creek.